-The Certificate in National Security and Public Policy at the Schar School offers an overview of theory and practice in public policy, peace operations, national security management, history of military operations, national security decision-making, law and policy, illicit trade, national security and the global economy, transnational crime and corruption, grand strategy, and global governance.
+The Graduate Certificate in National Security and Public Policy at the Schar School offers an overview of theory and practice in public policy, peace operations, national security management, history of military operations, national security decision-making, law and policy, illicit trade, national security and the global economy, transnational crime and corruption, grand strategy, and global governance.

 - Completion Requirements: 5 courses (15 credits) listed below